Phenylalanine: Potential Nootropic Benefits, Dosage, Side Effects, Interactions, and Other Important Information About This Supplement

 While phenylalanine is safe for most people, individuals with certain health conditions should avoid this supplement or use it with caution:

 • Phenylketonuria (PKU): Individuals with PKU, a genetic disorder, lack the enzyme phenylalanine hydroxylase needed to convert phenylalanine into tyrosine.
-As a result, phenylalanine can accumulate to toxic levels, leading to severe cognitive and developmental issues.
+As a result, phenylalanine can accumulate to levels, leading to severe cognitive and developmental issues.
 Individuals with PKU must strictly avoid phenylalanine, including in supplements and diet.

 • Hypertension: Phenylalanine’s stimulating effects on norepinephrine production may increase blood pressure, which could pose a risk to individuals with hypertension or cardiovascular conditions.